sandglass/sandglass/README.md

         index   <- position in the WAL

-        offset  <- position in the message log for timer topics key     <- position in the message log for key for compacted topics
+        offset  <- position in the message log for timer topics key     <- position in the message log for key for kv topics

         value   <- your payload